Andrée Brunet: Biography

 Andrée Brunet and Pierre Brunet are credited with creating mirror skating, new jumps, lifts, and spins.
 At their first Olympic games, the 1924 Games in Chamonix, they performed more skills than any pair previously had.
 However, the judges thought they performed too many tricks, and they were awarded only the bronze.
 Other skaters took note though, and the Joly/Brunet style quickly became common in the sport.
 Joly and Brunet continued to perform skills previously unseen in pair skating.
-Joly was also among the first female skaters to wear a black dress to match her partner's outfit, rather than the traditional white dress.

 Joly and Brunet were the first French skaters to win gold medals in World, European, and Olympic competitions.
 They won bronze medals at the 1924 Olympic Winter Games.
 At the 1925 World Championships, they came in second place behind Herma Szabo and Ludwig Wrede from Austria, in what figure skating historian James M. Hines calls "one of the closest contests in pair skating history".
 They won every competition they entered after that: the 1932 European Championships; the World Championships in 1926, 1928, 1930, and 1932; and two Olympic titles in 1928 and 1932.

 Joly and Brunet also competed in individual events—Joly placed 5th and 11th at the 1924 and 1928 Olympics, respectively.
 She was also the French women's champion from 1921 to 1931.

 Joly married Brunet in 1927 (and thereafter competed under the name "Brunet" instead of her maiden name "Joly").
 In 1936 they turned professional and toured Europe and Canada.
 In 1940 they emigrated to New York.
 They then became coaches, and trained future Olympic champions Carol Heiss and Scott Hamilton.
 They coached in New York, Illinois, and Michigan until retiring in 1979.

 The couple had a son, Jean-Pierre, who became the U.S. pairs champion with Donna Jeanne Pospisil in 1945 and 1946.

 Andrée Brunet and Pierre Brunet were inducted into the World Figure Skating Hall of Fame in 1976, as part of the first class of inductees.